 All Families Are Loved

 At Gjesdahl Law, we both celebrate and care for families whenever we have the chance.
 When Minnesota legalized same-sex marriage, Gjesdahl Law joined the celebration, providing cupcakes at Clay County’s midnight mass marriage.
-Our cultural identity defines “family” as unlimited by considerations of sexual preference or gender identity.
+Our cultural identity defines “family” as unlimited by considerations of sexual orientation or gender identity.
 We are committed to equality and respect.

 Obergefell v.
 Hodges, a landmark civil rights case, legalized same-sex marriage.
 Where there is marriage, of course, there is divorce.
 A same-sex divorce is a little different than any other divorce.
 It is emotionally difficult and involves the central components of our lives, our relationship with our children, the distribution of our assets, and our future standard of living.